-- 15.5 Under no circumstances should employees communicate directly with the media (e.g. national and local papers, press agencies, radio, television stations, professional journals) about their work, or matters concerning the Council/school, unless specifically authorised to do so by the Headteacher/Chair of governors. - 15.6 Employees must refer any approach by the media for an interview, an article and/or comment on Council/school affairs, to the Headteacher or Council's Communications Officers. - 15.7 Nothing in these paragraphs prevents senior trade union officials from contacting the media in relation to appropriate trade union activities.
+- 15.5 All enquiries from the media should be directed to the Headteacher. - 15.6 Under no circumstances should employees communicate directly with the media (e.g. national and local papers, press agencies, radio, television stations, professional journals, and including socal media platforms) about their work, or matters concerning the Council/school, unless specifically authorised to do so by the Headteacher/Chair of Governors. - 15.6 Employees must refer any approach by the media for an interview, an article and/or comment on Council/school affairs, to the Headteacher or Council's Communications Officers. - 15.7 Employees should speak to the Headteacher in the first instance about any concerns they have regarding their own employment or operation of the school and/or may refer to the School's Whistleblowing or the Grievance policies if they wish to raise a formal complaint. - 15.8 Should an Employee speak directly to the media about non-school matters, care should be taken to ensure that it is clear that any opinions expressed are personal and that the individual is not acting onbehalf of or representing the school. - 15.9 Any contact with the media in a personal capacity should be compatible with the Employee's role and their position working with children/young people or in a school setting and must not negatively impact on the reputation of the Council and the school. - 15.10 Nothing in these paragraphs prevents senior trade union officials from contacting the media in relation to appropriate trade union activities.

-16.0 Malpractice/ fraud/ corruption/ whistleblowing (Public Interest Disclosure Act)
+16. Malpractice/ fraud/ corruption/ whistleblowing (Public Interest Disclosure Act)